 About me

-I am a PhD student in Machine Learning at the University of Warwick supervised by Prof. Theodoros Damoulas.
-I am also a member of the Warwick Machine Learning Group.
+I am a PhD student at the University of Warwick in the Department of Computer Science and member of the Warwick Machine Learning Group, supervised by Prof. Theodoros Damoulas.

 Research Interests